haydensnow/chroma-list/README.md

 - [Identifont](http://www.identifont.com/): Offers font identification by asking a series of questions about the font characteristics in your image.
 It's a different approach compared to direct image upload but can be very effective.
 - [What Font Is](https://www.whatfontis.com/): Allows users to upload images of text and identifies the font by comparing it with a large database of fonts.
 This service also provides links to download or purchase identified fonts.
 - [Fontspring Matcherator](https://www.fontspring.com/matcherator): A powerful tool that can identify fonts in an image and also find fonts that pair well with the identified font.
 Useful for designers looking for complementary typefaces.
+## Sharing
+### Posters and Key Art
+Places where you can share and download media-focused artwork for your media servers, wallpapers, and more.
+A guide to creating posters is `COMING SOON`
+- [The Poster Database](https://www.theposterdb.com): Hundreds of thousands of posters, and a great place to share your work. (🛑 This site is currently down as of Jan 14, 2023, though only temporarily)
+- [MediUX](https://mediux.pro/): Currently in alpha.
+Supports title cards, album artwork, and more.

 # Animation
 ## 3D Animation